 IF ANY UNANNOTATED GENES APPEAR IN THE NETWORK WE CAN FOCUS ON THOSE FOR CAREFUL ANNOTATION TO IDENTIFY POSSIBLE ROLES.
 ANY GENES MISSING INARABIDOPSIS ARE OBVIOUS CANDIDATES FOR KNOCK-IN STUDIES.
 SUCH “MISSING” GENES WILL BE RANKED BY AVERAGE NUMBER OF PARALOGS ACROSS SPECIES.

 Aim 2B: Experimental Validation Strategy.
-In Aim 2A, we develop and test the method for exploiting data associated with traits in crop species, to inform “weighted” networks to identify candidate genes for functional studies in Arabidopsis, which ultimately will aid in translational studies back to crop (see Fig. 5).
-As proof-of-principle, we tested seed development as a trait, for which there is ample mutant data with which to validate the genes uncovered in our networks.
+Aim 2A finds “weighted” networks to identify candidate genes for functional studies in Arabidopsis, which ultimately will aid in translational studies back to crop (see Fig. 5).
+As an in-silico proof-of-principle, we tested seed development as a trait, for which there is ample mutant data with which to validate the genes uncovered in our networks.
 In the course of this grant, we will expand this approach to identify genes associated with nitrogen-use trait, using N-responsive transcriptome data from Maize (S. Moose, unpublished) to inform weighted networks in the model (Arabidopsis).
 We know from a preliminary comparison that Arabidopsis and Maize share N-regulation of target genes in the N-assimilation pathway- e.g. genes induced by N (nitrate and nitrite reductase), genes repressed by N (L-asparaginase), genes active during the night (asparagine synthetase1).
 Thus, the “weighted networks” will enable us to predict master regulatory hubs and target biomodules involved in N-use, as we have done previously in Arabidopsis, but with relevance to maize [e.g. see Gutierrez et al 2008 PNAS] [Nero D, Krouk G, Tranchina D, Coruzzi GM (2009) “A system biology approach highlights a hormonal enhancer effect on regulation of genes in a nitrate responsive "biomodule".
 BMC Syst Biol., 3:59.]

 To validate our TFtarget predictions based on the “weighted” networks from Aim 2A, we will use a medium-throughput dexamethasone inducible transient assay system, in which transcription factors and their targets can be assayed in vivo [Sablowski and Meyerowitz Cell 1998](see details below).
 For TFs that pass initial validation in the transient system, we will proceed to stable transformants (e.g. T-DNA, overexpression, or “knock in” for cases where the gene is missing in Arabidopsis), and perform tests for phenotypic effects in Maize for selected candidate genes.